mylk/tools/README.md

 - router-technicolor-td5130-restart.sh
   Restarts a Technicolor TD5130 router.

-- rss-reader.sh
+- rss-reader.py
-  Shows unread Liferea RSS reader items.
+  An incomplete RSS reader currently dependent on Liferea's database and fetching functionality.

 - samba-scan.sh
   A Samba service scanner that tests the discovered hosts for shared disks.